[This is a guest post.]

 Having an energy efficient home, keeping your place simple and stress-free, and having smart technology are some of the ways to boost your home value, according to Consumer Reports.
 The right tech upgrades impress buyers.

 Trends with younger homebuyers are geared toward simplicity.
-Keeping your home updated and easily maintained (such as using smart devices) will appeal to millennials, who make up the most populous age demographic in Boston.
+Keeping your home updated and easily maintained (such as using smart devices connected to home alarm systems) will appeal to millennials, who make up the most populous age demographic in Boston.

 Digital Home Security